 Other functions of the application are the resetting of the password of the children’s Google account, activate and deactivate the secure search of YouTube Kids, or see all the devices where they are using their Google account.

 How To Configure Family Link?

 Let’s start by explaining step by step how Family Link works.
 We will divide this section into the three sections that we explain in-depth when we talk about how this application works, but joining them so that it is not so long to read.
 If you want a complete explanation step by step, you have it in the link that I just put you.

-- The first step in setting up Family Link is to install it on the device of the father, mother or guardian from Google Play.
+· The first step in setting up Google Family Link is to install it on the device of the father, mother or guardian from Google Play.
 When you open it and ask who will use the device, click on the option Father, mother or guardian that will appear on the screen.
 After a screen that reminds you that you will need to have the mobile phone of the son or daughter, you want to manage next, set up your account as a family administrator.
-To do this, the app will detect the account you have linked to the mobile and you just have to press the Done button to confirm.
+To do this, the app will detect the account you have linked to the mobile, and you just have to press the Done button to confirm.

-- Now it’s time to move on to the mobile of the boy or girl you want to add to parental control, by downloading the Google Family Link app for children and teenagers.
+· Now it’s time to move on to the mobile of the boy or girl you want to add to parental control/android family control, by downloading the Google Family Link app for children and teenagers.
 After downloading it, log in with your account, and ask if you want to add to the family group managed by the person using the parent or guardian app.
 Click on the Join button to proceed.

-- You will arrive at a screen in which the child’s application will inform you of everything the parents or guardians can read, and where you have to accept by pressing Next.
-The application will request a second confirmation to act, and it will be recalled that parents and guardians will be able to track the account.
+You will arrive at a screen in which the child’s application will inform you of everything the parents or guardians can read, and where you have to accept by pressing Next.
+The application will request a second confirmation to act, and it recalled that parents and guardians will be able to track the account.
 Here you just have to click on the Allow button to confirm.